benjymous/annotations/sandman/sandman.42.md

   We know that she has appeared before, that she is not one of his former lovers, that the relationship lasted a "handful of months", and that she is in the "waking world".
 I lean toward Thessaly, given the above and that Neil asked his GEnie forum if they were interested in seeing her again, about the time he was planning _Convergence_.

-### 2: _Wet Dreams_
+## 2: _Wet Dreams_

-"Wet dreams" is a pun here; it actually refers to dreams that result in orgasm.
+- **Wet dreams** is a pun here; it actually refers to dreams that result in orgasm.
 There is a demented song by Kip Adotta called "Wet Dream", consisting mostly of fish puns.

 ### Page 4